ibotirama/socialrate/README.md

 ```

 ## :test_tube: Testing
-* For testing just send a REST call POST in the body a JSON with the data below.
+* For testing, just send a REST call POST in the body one JSON with the data below.
 ```
 {
 "first_name": "Max",